jimfinnis/jcf12/content/teaching/CS123/examples/_index.md

 coursework.
 The aim is to identify a problem in teaching/learning, try something that should help, and see how well it works.

-As part of the "evaluation" stage of the project, I will be running a very short survey to find out how helpful you found these pages.
-All the data from the survey will be completely anonymous, and I'll be eternally grateful to you if you choose to fill it in.
-There will be more details on the survey when it's complete.
+As part of the "evaluation" stage of the project, I am be running a very short survey to find out how helpful you found these pages.
+All the data from the survey will be completely anonymous, and
+I'll be eternally grateful to you if you choose to fill it in.

+**[<div style="text-align:center;">
+Click here to go to the survey.</div>](https://forms.gle/DxT2jSaau1i29MVq8)**
 {{</important>}}

 ## The pages